 Global citizenship education has a lot to offer history education.
 However, educators must work to prevent the agenda from descending into a campaign of neo-colonial intrigue.

 Global citizenship education has admirable ideals that history education can play a leading role in delivering.
 It can provide the context that students need to understand the world we live in today, to understand that state and society are not fixed institutions but societal constructs that students themselves can influence, and that interconnectedness and interdependency develops with time and are also constantly changing realities.
 The idea of fostering a global identity to foster affinity and empathy on a world scale is integral to kickstarting the cultural changes needed to deliver peace and prosperity in the world.
-But the global citizenship agenda should not ignore the inherent racisms in many of the concepts the agenda seeks to promote, as these are understood by the guidance produced by leading organisations in this field.
+But the global citizenship agenda should not ignore the inherent racisms in many of the concepts the agenda seeks to promote.
 Educators must think about overcoming these challenges by critically evaluating the assumptions evident in the drafting of the guidance and how the key terms used are themselves a function of western culture and history, so do not represent universally accepted understandings of the words.
 They should include a critical historicisation of the ideals of global citizenship education in their curriculum.
 All of this is to say that global citizenship education has a lot to offer history education.
 However, educators must work to prevent the agenda from descending into a campaign of neo-colonial intrigue.